 With Salman v.
 United States now decided, this is no longer the case.
 United States Attorney Preet Bharara, prosecutor for the Southern District of New York, praised the Supreme Court’s decision in a statement noting that it is “a victory for fair markets and those who believe that the system should not be rigged.”
 Justice Kagan also suggested during the oral arguments that this case was for the “sake of the integrity of the markets.”
 The decision demonstrates that those who profit from confidential information should be held accountable.
 However, similar litigation will still be very fact-intensive, as many have argued that the law as it stands is too vague.

 If the goal is to curb corruption and limit the lucrative business of trading on inside information, which isn’t entirely unlawful, perhaps the courts should push it back to Congress to set the standard.

 Montieth & Company is a global leader in the highly specialized field of litigation communications.
 We support the full cycle of litigation, from strategic planning through to the preparation and filing of pleadings, trial, and appeal.
 Our goal is to help our clients prevail both in and outside of the courtroom.

 Is brotherly love a “personal benefit”?
-One case decided by the U.S. Supreme Court rule on just that.Download PDF File
+One case decided by the U.S. Supreme Court ruled on just that.Download PDF File